marconilanna/play-bootstrap/README.md

 0. Edit the app name and version in `project/Build.scala`
 0. Change the application secret in `conf/application.conf`
+0. Set the database configuration parameters in `conf/application.conf`
 0. Have fun!

 ## License